elbse/BlockEdu/README.md

 ## Features

-	Blockchain Fundamentals: Understand distributed ledger technology and cryptocurrencies.
+-Blockchain Fundamentals: Understand distributed ledger technology and cryptocurrencies.
-	Smart Contracts: Learn to write and deploy secure smart contracts.
+-Smart Contracts: Learn to write and deploy secure smart contracts.
-	DApp Development: Build decentralized applications using blockchain technology.
+-DApp Development: Build decentralized applications using blockchain technology.

 ## Status

 🚧 Work in Progress: This project is still under active development.
 More features and content will be added soon!

-## Getting Started

-	Visit our platform and click Start Learning to begin exploring Web3 concepts.